tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 - **Reading Data in Python**: Understanding how to import and access data within Python.

-- **Exploring Dataset**: Visualizing data and obtaining summary statistics to gain insights.
+- **Exploring Dataset**: Describing the data via summary statistics to understand its structure.

 - **Data Preprocessing**: Tasks include handling duplicates, addressing missing values, managing categorical variables, splitting data into training and testing sets, and feature scaling.